Merrill Edge and Merrill Edge Report

 - Nov.
 2018 — Merrill Edge Report

 - Nov.
 2018 — Merrill Edge Report Infographic

 - June 2018 — Merrill Edge Report Infographic

-- Dean Athanasia, president of Preferred and Small Business
+- Dean Athanasia, president of Preferred and Small Business, Bank of America

-- Aron Levine, managing director and head of Consumer Banking and Merrill Edge, Bank of America
+- Aron Levine, head of Consumer Banking and Investments, Bank of America